cerebralnomad/Recipe-Scribe/README.md

 or make a program shortcut.

 Requires tkinter to be installed from your distro repo if running from source.

 Tkinter doesn't have to be installed to run the executable.

+There is no requirements.txt file since aside from TKinter, there are no additional packages required to run the program from source.

 ### TKinter installation